 Written by Adam Othman at The Motley Fool Canada

-The post TFSA Investors: 2 Top Dividend Stocks to Buy Today appeared first on The Motley Fool Canada.
+The post TFSA Investors: 2 Top Dividend Stocks for Passive Income appeared first on The Motley Fool Canada.

 Before you consider Exchange Income Corporation, you'll want to hear this.

 Our market-beating analyst team just revealed what they believe are the 5 best stocks for investors to buy in January 2023... and Exchange Income Corporation wasn't on the list.

 The online investing service they've run for nearly a decade, Motley Fool Stock Advisor Canada, is beating the TSX by 16 percentage points.
 And right now, they think there are 5 stocks that are better buys.